inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/privacy.md

 title: Data Privacy
 ---

-InspectIT Ocelot provides you a mechanism to protect the data privacy when collecting traces.
+InspectIT Ocelot offers you a mechanism to protect your privacy when collecting traces and to prevent the collection of sensitive data.
+This ensures that no sensitive data will leave your application.

 ## Data Obfuscation

 The Ocelot agent configuration allows specification of the data obfuscation rules which will be applied when:

-1. Collecting span attributes
+1. collecting span attributes

 This way you can globally protect against collecting and storing user sensitive information.
-This adheres to the strict GDPR rules introduced by the EU starting from 25th May 2018.
+This can help to implement requirements regarding the strict GDPR rules.

 You can define one or more obfuscation patterns as show in the following configuration: